konradmalik/klucznik/README.md

 ### v0.1.1

+- [x] fix writing multiple sources to one file
-- [ ] if destination is provided, and file-contents are the same, don't overwrite
+- [x] if destination is provided, and file-contents are the same, don't overwrite
-- [ ] if returned keys are empty, don't overwrite
+- [x] if returned keys are empty, don't overwrite

 ### v0.2 '`curl` with centralized config'